 And Why Your Copper Sink Won’t

-People often ask us if copper sinks turn green.
+People often ask us if our copper sinks turn green.
 The short answer is “nope!”
-Copper is a living metal, meaning it has a wonderful capacity to protect itself from the elements, called a patina.
+Copper is a living metal, meaning it has a wonderful capacity to protect itself from the elements.

 Time and continuous contact with trace minerals left by water are what cause copper to turn green – it is protecting itself from the minerals and possible corrosion.